Aim

 The work of form teachers in each year group is overseen by the Head of Year who is assisted by a member of the Senior Leadership Team (SLT).
 Heads of Years meet regularly with the Pastoral Vice Principal.

 Our close ties with the other schools in the Roe Valley Learning Community result in a number of collaborative projects.
 In recent years ‘Love for Life’ has been involved with Years 8, 10 and 12 in partly delivering our Relationships and Sexuality Education programme.
-This year we also used ‘Tree of Knowledge’ for half-day motivational presentations to Year 11; these were very well received.
+Support is also offered through the EA Being Well Doing Well programme and the Emotional Wellbeing Teams in School programme (WHSCT).

 Anti Bullying